PJUllrich/workflow-demo/README.md

 A workflow has multiple `steps`, which are a list of `Commands`.
 The commands can be configured by the user.
 When a workflow is executed by the `Engine`, every command is execute in order and receives the output result of the previous command.

-The status of a workflow can be `:pending`, `:waiting`, `:aborted`, or `:completed`.
+The status of a workflow can be `:pending`, `:running`, `:waiting`, `:aborted`, or `:completed`.
 After the workflow is created, it is waiting to be executed by the `Engine`.
 While it is waiting, it has the status `:pending`.
+Once the engine starts executing the worflow, the workflow status becomes `:running`.
 A workflow can be `:aborted` early if a command returns `:abort`.
 The workflow can also be suspended by a command that returns `:wait`.
 If a workflow is waiting, it can be unsuspended by changing its status back to `:pending`.
 The `Engine` will then pick up the workflow again.
 While a workflow is `waiting`, it will not be executed by the `Engine`.
 Once every step in the workflow has been executed successfully, the workflow is `:completed`.

 ### `Command`
 A command respresents a single step in a `Workflow`.
 Every command has a command `module` that implements the logic of the command.
 Commands can be configured through a `params`-map.
 See the `Mock.ExampleWorkflow` for examples of how to create a workflow with multiple commands.